MSD Communications and Public Engagement Network

 A community of staff in communications and public engagement related roles across the Medical Sciences Division

 The Medical Sciences Division (MSD) Communication and Public Engagement (PE) Network provides an environment where members can share information and ideas, help promote each other’s work, avoid duplication, and importantly, know who else ‘exists’ out there!
 The network has over 150 members, most of whom are staff from across the Division working in communications and/or public engagement in one way or another (e.g. communication/PE officers, DAs/PAs with communications in their remit etc.).
 The network also includes a few external members from partner organisations (e.g. related-NHS, charity communications staff etc.).

 To join the network, please email the Head of Communications Alison Brindle.

 Termly MSD Communications and Public Engagement Network Meetings

-What?
-2 hour meetings, managed by the Divisional Communications and PE team.
+Two-hour meetings, managed by the Divisional Communications and PE team.
 The structure of these sessions will vary, but may include workshops, training sessions, invited speakers, focused discussions etc.

 Please use the mailing list to ask questions, share information, make announcements etc. Emails posted to the forum will be captured, and archived (the list has an archive feature, only accessible to list members, so if in the future you have a particular query, or a new members joins the network, they can search the archive directly).